yodrew/yodrew.github.io/_pages/back/faq.md

 Some Christians who have encountered this idea have attempted to equate physical darkness with the spiritual darkness the Bible speaks against, and is thus Satanic.

-This would mean that nighttime is Satanic and people who sleep in darkness are willfully submitting to evil.
-Good people should sleep with the light on, preferably with eyes open.

-It would mean that physical light is spiritual light.
+This would mean that physical light is spiritual light.
 This amounts to sun worship... which is itself Satanism.

 Taking metaphors literally is precisely the abysmal stupidity that rational people rightly mock fundamentalists for.
 Real Biblical expositors like John MacArthur and Walter Veith warn against it.
 The Bible is rich with symbols.
 Their meanings have all been worked out for those who will bother to study.